 This ratio is designed to deplete glucose levels while allowing users to maintain high energy levels by consuming & burning healthy fats.
 Exercise and fasting can help speed this natural process up, but the 2-4 day guideline is still a safe estimate.

 But some people don’t have 2-4 days to wait around!

 Or at least, they’re convinced they don’t.
 Whether they’re new to the ketogenic diet or recently slipped up, users often want to experience ketosis as fast as possible –– which time and again leads to the question:

-Getting into ketosis in 24 hours is possible but typically requires a difficult process.
-Instead of a high fat, low carb, moderate protein diet designed to support stable energy and a satiated appetite, you’ll need to fast to expedite the process.
+It is possible to achieve ketosis in 24 hours but it typically requires a difficult process.
+Instead of a high fat diet with low carbs and moderate protein intake designed to support stable energy and a satiated appetite, you’ll need to fast to expedite the process.

 Fasting to induce ketosis has been the subject of multiple scientific studies stretching back to the 1920s when rapidly induced ketosis through fasting provided a breakthrough in the treatment of epileptic children that failed to respond to traditional medicines.